Future-Made/concerts-for-impact/README.md

 ### Issues with devices and playback

-If you use Tune in combination with official Spotify clients, you will notice that if nothing is playing, after a while the miniplayer controls stop responding and you can't even play any song.
+If you use FutureMadeConcerts in combination with official Spotify clients, you will notice that if nothing is playing, after a while the miniplayer controls stop responding and you can't even play any song.
 This is due to a quirk in the Spotify devices API, which reports client devices as still connected.

-If you're running Tune on a platform where it can load the built-in audio player, you can just refresh the page for the player to reload, which has the side effect of "waking up" all other clients as well.
+If you're running FutureMadeConcerts on a platform where it can load the built-in audio player, you can just refresh the page for the player to reload, which has the side effect of "waking up" all other clients as well.
 At that point, you can select them from the device switcher and resume normal operation.

-If you're running Tune on a mobile device, your only option is to open the dormant client application, do a quick play/pause to wake it up and go back to Tune.
+If you're running FutureMadeConcerts on a mobile device, your only option is to open the dormant client application, do a quick play/pause to wake it up and go back to FutureMadeConcerts.

 More information on the related [Spotify documentation page](https://developer.spotify.com/documentation/web-api/guides/using-connect-web-api/#devices-not-appearing-on-device-list).